Equine Isolation

 Use of Isolation Unit and Communication

-• Patients diagnosed with or suspect of having a zoonotic disease require further special management, including contact logs and mandatory communications.
+• Patients diagnosed with or suspected of having a zoonotic disease require further special management, including contact logs and mandatory communications.

 • The client will be informed and educated about Salmonella when any patient tests positive for Salmonella regardless of the clinical status.

-• If an animal in isolation is to be discharged to a client’s property at the request of the client, but against the advice of the clinicians, the discharge comments must clearly state that:
+• If an animal in isolation is to be discharged to a client’s property at the request of the client, the discharge comments must clearly state that:

 Safety